 First, we suggest that you plan your time and meeting location either prior to or concurrently with a regular OA meeting.
 If no one shows up at the youth meeting, you can choose to attend a concurrent meeting, hold your own meeting, or await the start of a regular meeting.

 Do not take on this task alone.
 Be certain you have several members of your Fellowship who are equally as committed as you are.
 Having both a male and female leader is ideal.
 Your young people’s meeting will probably have a slow start and take some time to catch on.
 You will need other OA members to help you bring continuity to the meeting when you are personally unavailable.

 Last but not least is the literature.
-OA has a limited number of literature items that are directed specifically at teens: Fifteen Questions for the Young Person and To the Young Person downloadable PDF.
+OA has a limited number of literature items that are directed specifically at teens: Fifteen Questions for the Young Person in the OA Bookstore and To the Young Person downloadable PDF.
 Much of the other OA literature is appropriate for teen use.
 The Young People’s Meeting Format can be used along with the Suggested Meeting Format.
 Both documents can be downloaded from the Document Library under category, Meeting Formats.
 You may want to consider the New Group Starter Kit and supplement it with the teen literature.